-NOTE 12 - RISK MANAGEMENT
+NOTE 11 - RISK MANAGEMENT

 The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; and natural disasters.
 The District has obtained commercial insurance from independent third parties to mitigate the costs of these risks; coverage may not extend to all situations.
-There were no settled claims since inception of the District.
+There were no settled claims over the past three years.

-HAMMOCK RESERVE COMMUNITY DEVELOPMENT DISTRICT CITY OF HAINES CITY, FLORIDA SCHEDULE OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL - GENERAL FUND FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2022
+HAMMOCK RESERVE COMMUNITY DEVELOPMENT DISTRICT CITY OF HAINES CITY, FLORIDA SCHEDULE OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL - GENERAL FUND FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024